Old vs New Login Models

 ip vrf forwarding Mgmt-vrf

-aaa authentication login TACACS-LIST group TAC-GROUP local
+aaa authentication login TACACS-LIST group TAC-GROUP

-aaa authorization exec TACACS-LIST group TAC-GROUP local
+aaa authorization exec TACACS-LIST group TAC-GROUP

 line vty 0 4